 - A study performed by the American Economic Association found that “white-sounding” names like Emily Walsh and Greg Baker got nearly 50% more callbacks than candidates with black-sounding names like Lakisha Washington and Jamal Jones.
 Researchers determined that having a “white-sounding” name is worth as much as eight years of work experience.
 Practicing blind resume reviewing could reduce this bais.

-In a small company, the CEO is often involved in all hiring decisions, but as a company grows, this becomes more and more difficult.
+In a small company, the CEO is often involved in all hiring decisions, but as a company grows, it becomes more difficult.
 Learning to trust others with big decisions is a difficult but critical step in expansion.
 Any high performing and successful CEO understands the importance of delegation.

-Before you can get comfortable with giving control to others, you need to find a trusted partner.
-The HR teams of small growing companies have too much on their plates as it is.
+Before you can get comfortable with giving control to others, you need to find a trusted partner through the anticipated post-COVID hiring surge.
+It’s a tumultuous time and HR teams of small growing companies have too much on their plates as it is.
 Consider augmenting your recruitment team with an outsourced option.
 IQTalent Partners’ unique hourly pricing model is more affordable than you think.
 With our team, there are no minimums.
 This means you’ll never pay for the time you don’t use, unlike traditional RPOs whose services can be rigid, inflexible, and pricey.

-See how DroneSeed, a small startup, leveraged IQTalent Partners’ services to find 12 rockstar employees during a critical time of growth.
+See how DroneSeed, a small startup, leveraged IQTalent Partners’ services to find 12 top-notch employees during a critical time of growth.